 All new undergraduate applicants seeking financial aid and returning undergraduates who are already receiving need-based aid are required to complete these forms: the CSS PROFILE, the Free Application for Federal Student Aid (FAFSA), and the Shepherd School Application for Financial Aid.
 Also, tax returns and W-2's should be submitted to IDOC (Institutional Documentation Service).
 FAFSA, CSS PROFILE, IDOC are linked through the Rice Office of Student Financial Services website.
-The FAFSA for 2023-2024 will be available after December 1, 2022, but should not be filed until January 2023 when information regarding 2022 income will be complete.
+The FAFSA for 2024-2025 will be available after December 1, 2023, but should not be filed until January 2024 when information regarding 2023 income will be complete.
 The Shepherd School Application for Financial Aid is available in the music school office or through our website and should be returned to our office.

-Graduate applicants applying for a financial award from the Shepherd School are required to submit only the Shepherd School Application for Financial Aid.
-A FAFSA is required if you are interested in obtaining any Guaranteed Federal Loans.
+Graduate students should complete the FAFSA if you are interested in obtaining any Guaranteed Federal Loans.